josh-ashkinaze/plurals/README.md

 ### Ensemble with a moderator / Moderator intro

-Let's say we want some Agent to actually read over some of these ideas and maybe return one that is the best.
-We can do that by passing in  a `moderator` agent, which is a special kind of Agent.
-It only has three arguments: `persona` (the moderator persona), `system_instructions` (which if passed in will override a persona) and `combination_instructions` (how to combine the responses).
+Let's say we want some Agent to oversee this process by reviewing these ideas and returning the ones that are the best.
+We can achieve this by passing in a `moderator` agent, which is a special kind of Agent.
+It only has three arguments: `persona` (the moderator persona), `system_instructions` (which, if passed in, will override a persona), and `combination_instructions` (how to combine the responses).

-**NOTE**: This is the first time that we are seeing `combination_instructions` and it is a special kind of instruction that will only kick in when there are previous responses in an Agent's view.
-Of course, the moderator is at the end of this whole process so there are always going to be previous responses.

-Note that like a persona_template, `combination_instructions` expects a `${previous_responses}` placeholder.
-This will get filled in with the previous responses.
-We have default `combination_instructions` in `instructions.yaml` and other options like chain, debate, and voting.
-You can also pass in your own, too---here is an example.

 ```python
 from plurals.agent import Agent